Asad272002/ReviewersPortal/docs/google-sheets-setup.md

    - Navigate to the Documents page
    - Click "Show Form" to display the proposal form
    - Fill out the form and submit
+4. Test the Awarded Teams Connect feature:
+   - Log in as an admin
+   - Navigate to the Admin Management page
+   - Click on "Awarded Teams" to access the management interface
+   - Add teams and reviewers, then create assignments
+   - Approve assignments and test the chat functionality
-4. Check your Google Sheet to verify that the data was added correctly to both sheets
+5. Check your Google Sheet to verify that the data was added correctly to all sheets

 ## Troubleshooting